ip7z/7zip/README.md

 ## About 7-Zip

-7-Zip is a powerful tool for compressing and extracting files, offering a high compression ratio, especially with the **7z** format using LZMA and LZMA2 algorithms.
+7Zipis a powerful tool for compressing and extracting files, offering a high compression ratio, especially with the **7z** format using LZMA and LZMA2 algorithms.
 It is completely free to use and is released under the **GNU Lesser General Public License (LGPL).**

 ### Key Features
 - High compression ratio using 7z format with **LZMA/LZMA2** compression.